dqops/dqo/docs/data-sources/parquet.md

 6. Edit the region in AWS_default_config file and save the file.

-!!! tip "Use the system default credentials after filling in the shared credential"
+!!! tip "Use the AWS system default credentials after filling in the shared credential"

     If you still want to use default credentials from AWS, you must manually delete the .credentials/AWS_default_config and .credentials/AWS_default_credentials files from the DQOps credentials.

+    Remember that system default credentials are supported only for AWS.

 ## Next steps